Sky1sBloo/SchoolEventAndFacilityReservationSystem/README.md

 ```
 docker compose up
 ```
-4. The database is now port forwarded in `localhost:1433`.
+4. The database is now port forwarded to localhost (see `docker-compose.yml` for ports).
 You can update the db with just
 ```
 dotnet ef database update --project ./SFERS/SFERS.csproj
 ```